String#unpack1

 C- Unsigned bytec- Signed byteS- Unsigned 16-bit little-endians- Signed 16-bit little-endiann- Unsigned 16-bit big-endian (network order)l- Signed 32-bit little-endianL- Unsigned 32-bit little-endianf- Floatd- DoubleA- ASCII string (trailing nulls and spaces removed)

-The main advantage of unpack1 is clarity and efficiency when you only need one value.
+Using unpack1 over unpack is about clarity and efficiency when you only need one value.
 It avoids creating an array when you only want a single result, making your code more expressive and slightly more efficient.

 # More readable than unpack[0]